ASivashs/jenkins-manager/README.md

 In this script you can specify next parameters:

-1) install – Install LTS version of Jenkins with dependencies.
+1) install – Install LTS or weekly version of Jenkins with dependencies.
 2) uninstall – Uninstall Jenkins with files.

 Using script: